This article was last updated in March 2020. Please contact us if you have specific questions regarding the information in this article.

 HQ: Los Angeles, CA

-Insider insights: CBRE’s global relationships help make them a player in the world of investment sales.
+Insider insights: CBRE’s global relationships help make them a player in commercial real estate investment sales.
 That said, their Austin office is traditionally known for being stronger in its other services.

 Cushman & Wakefield